inducer/leap/README.rst

 supported operations include finding of stability regions, building of companion matrices, and more.

-leap is under the MIT license.
+leap is licensed under the MIT license.

 leap requires Python 2.6 or newer.